 Gastronomy Summit 2022 is being held at the Belfast Campus of Ulster University.

 Delegates staying in either of the Summit’s partner hotels have the advantage of being close to the University Campus.

 Members of this new global community of interest will learn from each other, initiate legacy projects and strengthen their resolve to enhance the lived experience of those in their home locations.

-Gastronomy Summit 2022 will provide a platform to share Northern Ireland’s experience of how food, drink and hospitality professionals are working in close partnership to build a supportive infra-structure, to enhance perceptions of their local area and to ensure they can face the future with renewed optimism.
+Gastronomy Summit 2022 will provide a platform to share Northern Ireland’s experience of how food, drink and hospitality professionals are working in close partnership to build a supportive infra-structure, enhance perceptions of their local area and ensure they can face the future with optimism.

 Please contact email@example.com , who will be happy to answer any questions.